-(2) Of the shares of common stock reflected in the table for Mr. Moss, 11,040 shares with an aggregate value received on vesting of \$335,947 were deferred into the HBI Stock Fund under the Executive Deferred - (2) Of the shares of common stock reflected in the table for Mr. Moss, 11,040 shares with an aggregate value received on vesting of \$335,947 were deferred into the HBI Stock Fund under the Executive Deferred Compensation Plan.
-Balances in this account are settled on a share-for-share basis of our common stock at the time specified by the executive at the time of the deferral election, which in no case shall be prior to the January 1 following the first anniversary of the date the deferral election is made.
+Of the shares of common stock reflected in the table for Mr. Faircloth, 6,924 shares with an aggregate value received on vesting of \$158,560 were deferred into the HBI Stock Fund in the Executive Deferred Compensation Plan.
+Balances in this account are settled on a share-for-share basis of our common stock at the time specified by the executive at the time of the deferral election, which in no case shall be prior to the January 1 following (3) the first anniversary of the date the deferral election is made.